KaustavDey357/ResumeAppDemo/README.md

 ---
 **Important Note**
-The Resume Demo App is uploaded as a zip file and needs to be extracted to avail all of the file . *Do remember to clone the repo and extract the Resume Demo App file   .*
+The Resume Demo App is uploaded as a zip file and needs to be extracted to avail all of the file . *Do remember to clone the repo and extract the Resume App Demo Zip file   .*

 ---